Rafferty Asset Management LLC Sells 13,481 Shares of Translate Bio, Inc. (NASDAQ:TBIO)

-Rafferty Asset Management LLC reduced its holdings in shares of Translate Bio, Inc. (NASDAQ:TBIO) by 10.0% during the second quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The fund owned 121,947 shares of the company’s stock after selling 13,481 shares during the period.
-Rafferty Asset Management LLC owned about 0.16% of Translate Bio worth $3,358,000 at the end of the most recent reporting period.
+Rafferty Asset Management LLC lowered its stake in Translate Bio, Inc. (NASDAQ:TBIO) by 10.0% during the 2nd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The institutional investor owned 121,947 shares of the company’s stock after selling 13,481 shares during the period.
+Rafferty Asset Management LLC owned 0.16% of Translate Bio worth $3,358,000 at the end of the most recent reporting period.

-Other hedge funds and other institutional investors have also modified their holdings of the company.
+A number of other large investors also recently added to or reduced their stakes in the stock.
+Hancock Whitney Corp boosted its holdings in Translate Bio by 1.3% in the second quarter.
+Hancock Whitney Corp now owns 35,191 shares of the company’s stock valued at $969,000 after acquiring an additional 460 shares in the last quarter.
+Wilbanks Smith & Thomas Asset Management LLC lifted its position in Translate Bio by 4.3% during the first quarter.
+Wilbanks Smith & Thomas Asset Management LLC now owns 15,348 shares of the company’s stock valued at $253,000 after buying an additional 638 shares during the period.
+State of Wisconsin Investment Board lifted its position in Translate Bio by 1.0% during the first quarter.
+State of Wisconsin Investment Board now owns 110,200 shares of the company’s stock valued at $1,817,000 after buying an additional 1,100 shares during the period.
+Swiss National Bank lifted its position in Translate Bio by 1.2% during the first quarter.
+Swiss National Bank now owns 101,900 shares of the company’s stock valued at $1,680,000 after buying an additional 1,200 shares during the period.
+Finally, Great West Life Assurance Co.
+Can lifted its position in Translate Bio by 56.7% during the first quarter.
 Great West Life Assurance Co.
-Can grew its holdings in shares of Translate Bio by 56.7% in the first quarter.
-Great West Life Assurance Co.
-Can now owns 3,362 shares of the company’s stock worth $55,000 after purchasing an additional 1,217 shares during the last quarter.
-Advisor Group Holdings Inc. grew its holdings in shares of Translate Bio by 87.0% in the second quarter.
-Advisor Group Holdings Inc. now owns 2,631 shares of the company’s stock worth $73,000 after purchasing an additional 1,224 shares during the last quarter.
-E Fund Management Co.
-Ltd. bought a new position in shares of Translate Bio in the first quarter worth approximately $93,000.
-Zurcher Kantonalbank Zurich Cantonalbank grew its holdings in shares of Translate Bio by 47.5% in the first quarter.
-Zurcher Kantonalbank Zurich Cantonalbank now owns 6,211 shares of the company’s stock worth $102,000 after purchasing an additional 1,999 shares during the last quarter.
-Finally, Metropolitan Life Insurance Co NY bought a new position in shares of Translate Bio in the first quarter worth approximately $119,000.
+Can now owns 3,362 shares of the company’s stock valued at $55,000 after buying an additional 1,217 shares during the period.
 Institutional investors and hedge funds own 88.84% of the company’s stock.

-Several research firms recently weighed in on TBIO.
-SVB Leerink lifted their price target on shares of Translate Bio from $19.00 to $38.00 and gave the company a “market perform” rating in a report on Tuesday, August 3rd.
-Jefferies Financial Group cut shares of Translate Bio from a “buy” rating to a “hold” rating in a report on Tuesday, August 3rd.
-Zacks Investment Research upgraded shares of Translate Bio from a “hold” rating to a “buy” rating and set a $33.00 price target on the stock in a report on Wednesday, August 4th.
-Roth Capital cut their price target on shares of Translate Bio from $45.00 to $38.00 and set a “neutral” rating on the stock in a report on Tuesday, August 3rd.
-Finally, TheStreet raised Translate Bio from a “d+” rating to a “c” rating in a research report on Thursday, May 27th.
-Seven research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the stock presently has a consensus rating of “Hold” and a consensus target price of $27.13.

-Translate Bio (NASDAQ:TBIO) last issued its earnings results on Wednesday, August 4th.
-The company reported $0.21 earnings per share for the quarter, topping the Zacks’ consensus estimate of ($0.23) by $0.44.
-Translate Bio had a return on equity of 1.50% and a net margin of 17.97%.
-The business had revenue of $72.65 million during the quarter, compared to analyst estimates of $38.23 million.
-As a group, equities analysts anticipate that Translate Bio, Inc. will post -0.6 EPS for the current fiscal year.

-In other Translate Bio news, COO Paul D. Burgess sold 71,833 shares of the business’s stock in a transaction dated Tuesday, September 14th.
-The stock was sold at an average price of $38.00, for a total transaction of $2,729,654.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-Also, Director Owen Hughes sold 29,860 shares of the business’s stock in a transaction dated Tuesday, September 14th.
-The shares were sold at an average price of $38.00, for a total value of $1,134,680.00.
+In related news, CEO Ronald C. Renaud, Jr. sold 503,231 shares of the business’s stock in a transaction that occurred on Tuesday, September 14th.
+The stock was sold at an average price of $38.00, for a total transaction of $19,122,778.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, COO Paul D. Burgess sold 71,833 shares of the business’s stock in a transaction that occurred on Tuesday, September 14th.
+The shares were sold at an average price of $38.00, for a total value of $2,729,654.00.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 604,924 shares of company stock valued at $22,987,112.
-9.40% of the stock is owned by insiders.
+Over the last 90 days, insiders have sold 604,924 shares of company stock valued at $22,987,112.
+Corporate insiders own 9.40% of the company’s stock.

+Several equities analysts have commented on the company.
+TheStreet raised Translate Bio from a “d+” rating to a “c” rating in a research report on Thursday, May 27th.
+Roth Capital lowered their price target on Translate Bio from $45.00 to $38.00 and set a “neutral” rating for the company in a research report on Tuesday, August 3rd.
+Jefferies Financial Group lowered Translate Bio from a “buy” rating to a “hold” rating in a research report on Tuesday, August 3rd.
+SVB Leerink lifted their price target on Translate Bio from $19.00 to $38.00 and gave the stock a “market perform” rating in a research report on Tuesday, August 3rd.
+Finally, Zacks Investment Research raised Translate Bio from a “hold” rating to a “buy” rating and set a $33.00 price target for the company in a research report on Wednesday, August 4th.
+Seven research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
+According to MarketBeat, Translate Bio currently has an average rating of “Hold” and a consensus target price of $27.13.

 Translate Bio Profile